tytyhibye/TyTysAnimalShelter.Solution/README.md

 ```
 4. Download the [MySQL Workbench DMG file](https://dev.mysql.com/downloads/file/?id=484391)
 5. Open Local Instance 3306 with the password you set.
-6. Within the project directory, create a file called "appsettings.json" and fill it with the following code:
+6. Within the project directory, create a file called "appsettings.json" and populate it with the following code:
 ```sh
 {
   "Logging": {